valerokucloud/aws_portfolio/Beginner/2. Creating a DynamoDB table/ddb.md

 ### Which three data types does the Primary Key support?
 In Amazon DDB, the Primary Key attributes (Partition Key and optional Sort Key) can only be of three scalar data types:
-1. String
-  * UTF-8 encoded text, up to 2048 bytes for a partition key and 1024 bytes for a sort key.
+1. String: UTF-8 encoded text, up to 2048 bytes for a partition key and 1024 bytes for a sort key.
-2. Number
-  * Can be integer, float, or any numeric type (stored as variable length, up to 38 digits of precision).
+2. Number: can be integer, float, or any numeric type (stored as variable length, up to 38 digits of precision).
-3. Binary
-  * Arbitrary binary data, such as encoded images or compressed files (up to the same size limits as above).
+3. Binary: arbitrary binary data, such as encoded images or compressed files (up to the same size limits as above).

 ### What is the difference between a Primary (Hash) Key and a Secondary (Sort) Key?